 What are the different types of solar panels?

 Power inverters convert the electricity your panels produce from direct current (DC) to alternating current (AC) power.
-There are three types of inverters: string/centralized inverters, microinverters, and power optimizers.
-Like solar panels, EnergySage has rated solar inverters on a five-tier scale, from Poor to Fair, through Good and Very Good, and ultimately up to Excellent.
-The classifications are displayed on each inverter page in the EnergySage Buyer’s Guide, and are provided alongside every quote that is submitted through the EnergySage Solar Marketplace to help shoppers compare their options and choose the best equipment for their needs.
+There are three types of inverters: string/centralized inverters, solar hybrid inverters, and backup inverters.
+The classifications are displayed on each inverter page in the

 What happens during the solar power installation process?

-The first step to going solar is to register on EnergySage to receive and compare multiple installation quotes.
-These quotes will include a variety of equipment choices, financing options, and solar company reviews.
-When you find one you’re happy with, your installer will conduct a site visit to assess your property.
-Once you accept a quote on EnergySage, your installer will file the paperwork necessary to have your system approved.
+The first step to going solar is to receive the installation quotes.
+These quotes will include a variety of equipment choices, financing options, and company reviews.
+When you find one you’re happy with, we will conduct a site visit to assess your property.
+Once you accept the quote , your installer will file the paperwork necessary to have your system approved.
 The actual installation takes a day or two to complete.

 Should I ask for a solar monitoring system for my solar panels?

 If you are interested in receiving detailed information about how much energy your solar panel system is producing, ask your installer about solar monitoring system options.
-In many cases, solar lease agreements will include free programs to track your system’s performance.
+In many cases, solar inverter will include communication equipment to track your system’s performance.
 If you own your system you may need to pay for one separately.